 Data that you collect can help build a better understanding of how the world is changing as the climate changes– and provide insights about climate adaptation and resilience.

-National and Chicago Wilderness region community science projects
+get involved with a national or Chicago Wilderness region community science project

 Many volunteer science monitoring programs are national or international; programs in green are specific to the Chicago Wilderness or midwest region.